-- Prerequisites: - Outside air is suitable for economizing and free cooling is ON. - Fan connected to the controller supports multiple speeds.
-Cooling delay function does not work if only a one-speed fan is connected to the controller. - If it is a 2-speed fan and there are 2 cooling demand inputs/outputs, when Y1-Input is called, the controller sets fan speed to Speed Low.
+1. Prerequisites: - Outside air is suitable for economizing and free cooling is ON. - Fan connected to the controller supports multiple speeds.
+Cooling delay function does not work if only a one-speed fan is connected to the controller.
+2. If it is a 2-speed fan and there are two cooling demand inputs/outputs and Y1-Input is called, then the controller sets fan speed to Speed Low.
 Damper is fully open (100%).